Becoming a Surgical Technologist - Guide to Education & Certifications

 Wallace Community College

-Wallace Community College offers an associate in applied science degree in surgical technology providing laboratory, clinical, and classroom instruction to students and enabling them to perform as competent, entry-level surgical technologists after graduation.
+Wallace Community College offers an associate in applied science degree in surgical technology.
+It provides laboratory, clinical, and classroom instruction to students and enables them to perform as competent, entry-level surgical technologists after graduation.

 Made up of 71 credits, the program includes courses such as introduction to surgical technology; applied surgical techniques; surgical procedures; pharmacology for the surgical technologist; microcomputer applications; general microbiology; general psychology; and role transition in surgical technology.